integraloftheday/Portfolio/projects/GitHub.md

 https://github.com/integraloftheday

 ### Overview
-The link to my GitHub is above, infact many of the projects listed here come from my GitHub.
+The link to my GitHub is above, many more projects can be found here.